The Nikodym and Grothendieck properties of Boolean algebras and rings related to ideals: Introduction

-In Section \ref{sec:nonatomic} we study relations between various notions of boundedness and non-atomicity of ideals and submeasures on $\omega$, which are closely connected to the Nikodym property.
+Let us discuss the content of Section \ref{sec:nonatomic} in more detail.
+Its main point is to study relations between various notions of boundedness and non-atomicity of ideals and submeasures on $\omega$ which are closely connected to the Nikodym property.
 These are, in particular, the total boundedness, the Local-to-Global Boundedness Property, the Bolzano--Weierstrass Property (BWP), the (Strong) Nested Partition Property ((S)NPP), strong non-atomicity of submeasures, and the existence of countable splitting families in quotients $\wo/\iI$.
-Due to the numerosity of the properties, we simply refer the reader to Sections \ref{sec:definable} and \ref{sec:nonatomic} for respective definitions, here we only provide two of them: an ideal $\iI$ on $\omega$ has the \textit{Local-to-Global Boundedness Property for submeasures} (in short, \textit{(LGBPs)}), if whenever $\varphi$ is an lsc submeasure on $\omega$ such that $\iI\sub\fin(\varphi)$, then $\varphi(\omega)<\infty$; and an analytic P-ideal $\iI$ on $\omega$ is \textit{totally bounded}, if whenever $\varphi$ is an lsc submeasure on $\omega$ such that $\iI\sub\exh(\varphi)$, then $\varphi(\omega)<\infty$ (cf. Proposition \ref{prop:tot_bnded_equiv_def}).
+Due to the numerosity of the properties, we simply refer the reader to Sections \ref{sec:definable} and \ref{sec:nonatomic} for respective definitions, here we only provide two of them: an ideal $\iI$ on $\omega$ has the \textit{Local-to-Global Boundedness Property for submeasures} (in short, \textit{(LGBPs)}), if whenever $\varphi$ is a submeasure on $\omega$ such that $\iI\sub\fin(\varphi)$, then $\sup_{A\in\iI}\varphi(A)<\infty$; and an analytic P-ideal $\iI$ on $\omega$ is \textit{totally bounded}, if whenever $\varphi$ is an lsc submeasure on $\omega$ such that $\iI\sub\exh(\varphi)$, then $\varphi(\omega)<\infty$ (cf. Proposition \ref{prop:tot_bnded_equiv_def}).
 The first property was defined by Drewnowski, Florencio, and Pa\'ul \cite{DFP96}, who showed that it implies the Nikodym property of ideals on $\omega$ (and, in fact, in a sense it may be considered as an analogon of the Nikodym property for a single submeasure).
 The total boundedness was introduced by Hern\'andez-Hern\'andez and Hru\v{s}\'ak \cite{HHH07} as an auxiliary notion in the study of destructibility of ideals on $\omega$ by forcing.
 It was shown in the latter work that, for an analytic P-ideal $\iI$, the existence of a countable splitting family in the quotient Boolean algebra $\wo/\iI$ implies that $\iI$ is totally bounded.
 In Corollaries \ref{cor:tot_bnded_full_char} and \ref{cor:tot_bnded_full_char2} we show that the reverse implication also holds as well as that the total boundedness is equivalent to several further properties.
 More precisely, supplementing and combining results of Filip\'ow \textit{et al.} \cite{BFMS13} and \cite{FMRS07}, Drewnowski and \L uczak \cite{DL08ii}, and Stuart \cite{Stu07}, we get that for every lsc submeasure $\varphi$ on $\omega$ and the ideal $\iI=\exh(\varphi)$ the following statements are equivalent: \begin{addmargin}[1em]{2em}

 \end{addmargin} (Here, $\conv$ denotes the ideal on $\Q\cap[0,1]$ generated by convergent sequences and $\varphi^\bullet$ is the core of the submeasure $\varphi$, see Section \ref{sec:nonpath}.)

 As mentioned above, it was proved in paper \cite{DFP96} that (LGBPs) implies the Nikodym property, but its authors conjectured that the converse does not hold (\cite[Conjecture on page 147]{DFP96}).
 Confirming their guesswork, we prove in Theorem \ref{thm:nikodym_lgbps} that several ideals on $\omega$ already described in the literature indeed have the Nikodym property but not (LGBPs).
 Moreover, expanding the construction of analytic P-ideals on $\omega$ due to Alon, Drewnowski, and \L uczak \cite{ADL09}, based on sequences of finite Kneser hypergraphs, in Section \ref{sec:hypergraph} we introduce a new class of ideals called \textit{hypergraph} (see Definition \ref{def:hypergraph}) and obtain the following quantitative result.